codeforkansascity/streetlights/README.md

 Smart streetlights are at the front lines of the smart city; the switch from traditional high pressure sodium street lights to LEDs is a proven cost saver for cities that can help to finance smart infrastructure.
 During this switch, the new light poles become part of the Internet of Things: valuable real estate for hanging cameras, sensors, wireless antennas and more.
 Streetlights also sit in a public right-of-way, a space that often comes with some precedent of public-private collaboration, meaning that private sector companies and entrepreneurs developing smart city applications can deploy technology on existing infrastructure.

 **Stakeholders**
-The direct stakeholder of the Streetlights project is KC Digital Drive, though all participating cities will become stakeholders.
+The direct stakeholder of the Streetlights project is **KC Digital Drive**, though all participating cities will become stakeholders.
 Eventually local government, entrepreneurs, researchers, private technology companies and engaged citizens will become direct stakeholders as well.

-Cities so far that have agreed to share data are KCMO, Lee’s Summit, and Gladstone.
-KCP&L has also shared data on polls they own.
+Cities so far that have agreed to share data are **KCMO**, **Lee’s Summit**, and **Gladstone**. **KCP&L** has also shared data on polls they own.

-Mid-America Regional Council (MARC) is a regional data intermediary who is cooperating in the project as well.
+**Mid-America Regional Council (MARC)** is a regional data intermediary who is cooperating in the project as well.

 **Roadmap/Approach**
 **Data discovery:**